qw245roar/stanford-faq/docker.md

 ```

-_Note_: In case you get some permission error in the next steps or need read/write access to anyone to the files in this directory -- so that updates can be persisted from the container user --, run `sudo chmod -R 757 .`
+_Note_: In case you get some permission error in the next steps or need read/write access to anyone to the files in this directory -- so that updates can be persisted from the container user --, run `chmod -R 757 .`

 ## To build the docker image run: